APRNs must earn a master’s degree which typically includes clinical experience.

 Nurse anesthetists, nurse midwives, and nurse practitioners, also referred to as advanced practice registered nurses (APRNs), must have at least a master’s degree in their specialty role.
 APRNs also must be licensed registered nurses in their state, pass a national certification exam, and have a state APRN license.

-Nurse anesthetists, nurse midwives, and nurse practitioners must have at least a master’s degree from an accredited program.
+Nurse anesthetists, nurse midwives, and nurse practitioners typically need at least a master's degree in a healthcare and related field.
 These programs include classroom education and clinical experience.
 Courses in subjects such as advanced health assessment, pathophysiology, and pharmacology are common as well as coursework specific to the chosen APRN role.

 An APRN must have a registered nursing (RN) license before pursuing education in one of the advanced practice roles, and a strong background in science is helpful.

 Most APRN programs prefer candidates who have a bachelor’s degree in nursing.
 However, some schools offer bridge programs for registered nurses with an associate’s degree or diploma in nursing.
 Graduate-level programs are also available for individuals who did not obtain a bachelor’s degree in nursing but in a related health science field.
 These programs prepare the student for the RN licensure exam in addition to offering the APRN curriculum.

 Although a master’s degree is the most common form of entry-level education, APRNs may choose to earn a Doctor of Nursing Practice (DNP) or a Ph.D.
 The specific educational requirements and qualifications for each of the roles are available on professional organizations’ websites.

 Prospective nurse anesthetists must have 1 year of experience working as registered nurse in a critical care setting as a prerequisite for admission to an accredited nurse anesthetist program.

 Licenses, Certifications, and Registrations

 The National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) offers the National Certification Examination (NCE).
 Certified registered nurse anesthetists (CRNAs) must maintain their certification through the Continued Professional Certification (CPC) Program.

 The American Midwifery Certification Board offers the Certified Nurse-Midwife (CNM).
 Individuals with this designation must recertify via the Certificate Maintenance Program.